pscally1005/pscally1005.github.io/_posts/recipes/ground-meat/2025-04-28-hot-honey-beef-bowl.markdown

 Instructions:
 - Preheat your oven to 400F, and line a baking sheet with parchment paper

 - Wash your sweet potatoes, and cut into a medium dice (don't peel them!).
-Season with oil, paprika, pepper, and salt.
+Season with oil, paprika, black pepper, and salt.
 Add to a glass bowl, cover with a plate, and microwave for 5 minutes.
 This will speed up the roasting time

 - Transfer the potatoes to your baking sheet.
 Roast for about 30 minutes, or until soft and lightly browned.
 You can also air fry at 400F for 15-20 minutes if you're making a smaller batch
 - <center><img src='/assets/Food/Ground Meat/Hot Honey Beef Bowls/sw-pot.jpg' alt='' class='instruction-image'></center>